Official Roll of the Baronetage

-The Official Roll of the Baronetage is an official list of baronets kept by the Lord Chancellor; an abridged version is published online by the Standing Council of the Baronetage.
+The Official Roll of the Baronetage is an official list of baronets maintained by the Lord Chancellor; an abridged version is published online by the Standing Council of the Baronetage.

-Any person who wishes to officially claim succession to a baronetcy must produce the necessary proof of succession; there are many heirs to baronetcies who have not done so.
-Owing to the requirement to produce legal evidence in support of a claim, if a claim is not pursued immediately on the death of a baronet, it becomes progressively more difficult for each succeeding holder of the title to successfully claim the baronetcy.
-According to the Ministry of Justice, it is not necessary to prove succession to a baronetcy in order to use the title.
-However, baronets whose names are not on the Official Roll of Baronetage will not:
+Any person wishing to prove succession to a baronetcy must furnish the necessary legal evidence.
+Many heirs to baronetcies have not yet done so.
+Because of the requirement to produce formal proof in support of a claim, if proceedings are not commenced immediately upon the death of a baronet, it becomes progressively more difficult for each succeeding holder to establish their right to the title.
+The Ministry of Justice has stated that it is not necessary to prove succession in order to make use of the title.
+However, a baronet whose name does not appear on the Official Roll of the Baronetage will not: